Viewer Rating

 The film demonstrates significant diversity through its ensemble cast, notably featuring a Black actor in a role traditionally portrayed as white in the source material.
 While the narrative includes a white male character embodying a toxic ideology, the story does not explicitly center on critiquing traditional identities or making DEI themes central to its plot.

-The film features a minor character, Savant, who briefly mentions a boyfriend, establishing his queer identity.
-This detail is incidental and not central to the plot or his character arc.
-His subsequent death is unrelated to his sexuality, resulting in a portrayal that is neither overtly positive nor negative.
+The film features a minor character, Savant, who briefly references having a boyfriend, indicating a queer identity.
+This detail is incidental and not central to the plot, nor is it developed further before the character's early death, leading to a neutral overall portrayal.

 The film features Harley Quinn, a highly skilled combatant, who repeatedly engages in and wins close-quarters physical fights against multiple male soldiers and guards, using both melee weapons and hand-to-hand techniques.